 Most, though not all, of the sites listed on “This Best… list” offer more than one of these options.

-You might also find sites on The Best Sites For Panoramas list useful for planning some virtual trips.
+You might also find sites on The Best Sites For Panoramas list useful for planning some virtual trips, as well as:

-Here are three sites that have very extensive collections of various virtual field trips:
+Here are sites that have very extensive collections of various virtual field trips: